diohabara/CS6332-22f/unit2-2/write-up.md

 - [x] detect the location of the buffer
 - [x] detect the location of the return address

-Before that, you embed environmental variable and get it like this.
-You need to execute and crash `solve6.py` first and then check as above.
+Before that, you embed the environmental variable and get the address.
+You need to execute it and crash `solve6.py` first and then check the address.

 ```python
 var_name = "SHELLCODE"